Text

 After mastering the SOS signal, you might consider investing time to learn Morse code.

-Where Did SOS Morse Code Come From?
+Where Did SOS in Morse Code Come From?

 SOS was chosen as a standard distress signal in Morse code because the letters are simple, quick, and easy to remember, with the three Morse code sequences included being three dots, three dashes, and three dots.

-What Came First SOS or Morse Code?
+What Came First: The SOS Signal or Morse Code?